Maxemeyer/blogPreviewCard/README.md

 ### What I learned

 - Deepened my knowledge of nested layouts and CSS Grid
-- Improved the use of media queries for correct mobile display
+- Improved the use of media queries for correct mobile view
-- Understanding the specified requirements and their implementation
+- Better understanding of the specified requirements and their implementation
 - Use of CSS custom properties

 ```css